fotonauts/fwissr/README.md

 }
 ```

-The refresh is done periodically in a thread.
+The refresh is done periodically in a thread:

 ```ruby
 require 'fwissr'